-Important: The design of any retaining wall requires the input of an engineer to assess the unique conditions of every site in respect of loads in conjunction with site and soil conditions.
-The advice and typical wall designs in this guide are for information only, to assist estimating and initial planning but should not be used for construction.
+Important: The design of any retaining wall requires the Important: If using a solid colour (Charcoal, Natural or input of an engineer to assess the unique conditions of Golden) please ensure you order from one manufacturing every site in respect of loads in conjunction with site and batch to avoid any colour shading which may occur. soil conditions.
+The advice and typical wall designs in this guide are for information only, to assist estimating and FILL MATERIALS Important: Please ensure that the specified fill initial planning but should not be used for construction.